 Under this category, at least €23,000 must be declared in annual rental income.
 All charges and depreciation may be deducted from total income.

-Note that a tenant that has signed a rental agreement covered by the civil code (secondary or seasonal residence) may at any time refer the case to a judge and request that the lease be reassessed as a main residence.
+Note that a tenant that has signed a rental agreement covered by the civil code (secondary or seasonal residence) and who can prove that he/she did not have another main residence when the lease was signed may at any time refer the case to a judge and request that the lease be reassessed as a main residence.

 This entails a risk that rent will be lowered if it does not respect rent control regulation, as well as paying legal fees and paying damages to the tenant.